alexdefreitas99/Ansible-Centos-Vagrant/README.md

 # Using vagrant to create CentOS vm's and ansible to configure them with RabbitMQ HA.

-## Project to create a immutable infra that use CentOS and RabbitMQ in cluster HA(high availability) mode.
+## This is a POC(Proof of Concept) to study the use of Vagrant and Ansible.

 The rabbitmq structure is based in 3 nodes: 2 slaves and 1 master.

 The node master has a HA policy that mirror the queues/exchanges behind all nodes.

 Only durable queues are mirrored.

 ### Create CentOS vm's